Joint Communication and Parameter Estimation in MIMO Channels

 and the asymptotic MSE is given by

 On the other hand, the rate expression is easily obtained by specializing \eqref{eq:Gaussian_MI}, leading to the well-known sum-rate expression of parallel Gaussian channels \cite[Sec.~9.4]{Cover}.
-Combining this with Theorem \ref{theorem:capacity_mse}, we obtain the following capacity-MSE trade-off
+Combining this with Theorem \ref{theorem:capacity_mse}, we obtain the capacity-MSE trade-off

 which boils down to power allocation across parallel channels under an ECRB constraint. \begin{remark} In this special case, where the sensor observations are a linear function of the parameter vector corrupted by Gaussian noise, the conditional FIM in \eqref{eq:OFDM_FIM} is invariant with respect to the parameter realization $\thetaVec$.
 Therefore, equality holds in \eqref{eq:bound_comparison} and the capacity-MSE function $C(\Delta)$ coincides with the BCRB-based upper bound $C^{\mathrm{ub}}(\Delta)$.
 Moreover, $C(\Delta)$ remains the same if one adopts a non-Bayesian framework with the standard CRB instead of the ECRB, as in \cite{hua2024}.
-In that sense, the characterization in \eqref{eq:opt_ofdm} can be seen as a special case of \cite[eq.~(18)]{hua2024}, notwithstanding that the Bayesian framework in the present paper is more general. \end{remark} The communication-optimal trade-off point—arising when $\Delta$ in \eqref{eq:opt_ofdm} is sufficiently large so that the sensing constraint becomes inactive—is achieved by a water-filling sub-carrier power allocation \cite[Sec.~9.6]{Cover}.
-On the other hand, the sensing optimal trade-off point is achieved with an equal power allocation \cite[Prop.
-2]{hua2024}.
+In that sense, the characterization in \eqref{eq:opt_ofdm} can be seen as a special case of \cite[eq.~(18)]{hua2024}, notwithstanding that the Bayesian framework in the present paper is more general. \end{remark} The communication-optimal trade-off point—arising when $\Delta$ in \eqref{eq:opt_ofdm} is sufficiently large so that the sensing constraint becomes inactive—is achieved by a water-filling subcarrier power allocation \cite[Sec.~9.6]{Cover}.
+On the other hand, the sensing optimal trade-off point is achieved with an equal power allocation \cite[Prop.~2]{hua2024}.
 This follows from the fact that the MSE in \eqref{eq:OFDM_MSE} is convex in the power allocation vector.
-Specifically, by Jensen’s inequality, we have
+Specifically, by Jensen's inequality, we have

 with equality when $\sigma^2_{\xRvVec,k}=P/K$ for all $k$.
 More generally, the structure of the optimal solution beyond these two extremes has been studied extensively in \cite{hua2024}.
-It is worth noting that the sensing constraint in \eqref{eq:opt_ofdm} requires non-zero power allocation across all sub-carriers in order to yield a finite MSE $\Delta$.
-This contrasts with the communication-optimal water-filling solution, which may deactivate some sub-carriers.
+It is worth noting that the sensing constraint in \eqref{eq:opt_ofdm} requires non-zero power allocation across all subcarriers in order to yield a finite MSE $\Delta$.
+This contrasts with the communication-optimal water-filling solution, which may deactivate some subcarriers.
 This phenomenon is further explored next.